aliHafizji/AliHafizji/content/portfolio/bigbaby.md

 news_keywords = ["2D Game", "Kids", "Freelance game developer", "Games for kids", "Educational games"]
 +++

-Big Ice Cream is a digital studio that produces apps for pre-school and early primary school children on touch devices.
+<a href="http://www.bigicecream.com/" target="_blank">Big Ice Cream</a> is a digital studio that produces apps for pre-school and early primary school children on touch devices.

 The app gives children aged three to six a baby of their own to comfort, feed, dress and care for.